Trump Picks Alex Azar To Lead Health And Human Services

 Happy to announce, I am nominating Alex Azar to be the next HHS Secretary.
 He will be a star for better healthcare and lower drug prices!— Donald J. Trump (@realDonaldTrump) November 13, 2017

+Where Azar stands on drug prices is less clear.
+President Trump said after his election and before his inauguration that he wants the government to work to lower drug prices and that he wants the Medicare program to use its buying power to negotiate better prices.

+Since then, the president hasn't said much specifically on the subject.
+But he did mention it when he announced his intention to nominate Azar on Twitter.

-The pharmaceutical company makes several blockbuster medications, including Cialis, which treats erectile dysfunction, the antidepressant Cymbalta and several forms of insulin.
+Azar spent five years at Lilly, which makes several blockbuster medications, including Cialis, which treats erectile dysfunction; the antidepressant Cymbalta; and several forms of insulin.
+Insulin prices have drawn particular fire because they keep spiraling higher, even though insulin has been around almost a century.

+The prices of Lilly's insulin drugs Humalog and Humulin, for instance, have both risen about 225 percent since 2011, according to data from the investment research firm Bernstein.

+"Drug corporations have undue influence over health policy in America, and they use it make money on the backs of patients and taxpayers," said Ben Wakana, executive director of Patients For Affordable Drugs, an advocacy group.

 While Azar was at Lilly, he also sat on the board of directors of the Biotechnology Innovation Organization, a trade group for biotech companies.
 Previously, Azar served as general counsel and later as deputy secretary of Health and Human Services during the George W. Bush administration.